FAIRmat-NFDI/nomad-docs/guides/writing_guide.md

 **Order and depth:** Don’t skip levels (e.g., go `##` → `####`).
 Keep sections short; one idea per section.

-**Auto-TOC awareness:** Headings populate the ToC; admonition titles do not.
+**Auto-TOC awareness:** Headings populate the Table of Contents; admonition titles do not.
 Use real headings for navigable sections.

 ### Links